josdejong/jsoneditor/README.md

 #### More

-There is a directive available for using JSONEditor in Angular.js:
+There is a directive available for using `jsoneditor` in Angular.js:

 [https://github.com/angular-tools/ng-jsoneditor](https://github.com/angular-tools/ng-jsoneditor)